abidanBrito/sensor-tech/README.md

 ## SYSTEM DESIGN
 ### Sofware Architecture
-Check the [documentation](Technical_Documentation.pdf) for a detailed breakdown of both the overall design and the dependencies it relies on.
+Check the [documentation](Technical_Documentation.pdf) (spanish) for a detailed breakdown of both the overall design and the dependencies it relies on.

 ### Hardware Architecture
 ![Hardware Architecture Diagram](Sprint4/img/Hardware_Architecture.png)
-If you want to know how it all works, please refer to the [documentation](Technical_Documentation.pdf) for explanations and schematics.
+If you want to know how it all works, please refer to the [documentation](Technical_Documentation.pdf) (spanish) for explanations and schematics.

-## IMPLEMENTED FEATURES
+## FUNCTIONALITIES AND FEATURES
 *   [x] Salinity sensor (electrical conductivity).
 *   [x] Soil Moisture sensor.
 *   [x] Temperature sensor.